 Low rate credit cards could save you money on charges and interest.
-Low rate credit cards typically have a lower APR (between 6 – 15 per cent) than standard balance transfer and rewards cards which tend to have an APR of between 15 and 25 per cent.
+Low rate credit cards normally have a lower APR (between 6% and 15%) than standard balance transfer and rewards cards.
+These cards tend to have an APR of between 15% and 25%.
+A Low rate card may be useful if you don’t want to worry about promotional periods ending as it has one interest rate.

-Even if your card offers an interest-free period on purchases, if you don’t make the minimum payment each month you will be charged interest on your purchases.
-By only paying the minimum each month, you pay more interest over a longer period and it takes longer to clear your balance.
-Interest charges will apply on any balance transfers (outside of a promotional offer), credit card cheques or cash withdrawals made on your credit card even if you pay your balance in full.
+Interest charges will apply on balance transfers (outside of a promotional offer), credit card cheques or cash withdrawals made on your credit card even if you pay off your balance in full.

-Please check all the features of the credit card to ensure they still meet your requirements as these may differ from the card you originally applied for.
+At least 51% of successful applicants will receive the representative APR.
+You may be offered a different promotional period, rate or product which will be based on your current status.
+Please check all the features of the credit card to make sure that they still meet your needs as they may differ from the card you applied for first of all.